 Most people know this one but ironing clothes is tedious and terrible.

 If you like to play games then play the game of trying to get your clothes out of the dryer right when they are done.
-This way you can lay them flat on a surface and hang them up to avoid wrinkles.
+This way you can lay them flat on a surface, hurry up and fold them, or hang them up to avoid wrinkles.

 If you miss your small window of opportunity that is okay because you can always put a moist cloth in the dryer along with whatever wrinkly outfit you want to wear and watch how the dryer magically takes the wrinkles away.

 If you really do need to iron then you might as well knock a couple things out at once.